An Exact Solver for Submodular Knapsack Problems: Experiments.

-We constructed artificial test instances following the methodology used by~\citet{sakaue2018}.
-However, we have reservations about these construction methods, as they seem to favor constructing instances that are inherently 'easy' to solve.
-Therefore, we further examine how instances of the benchmark problems are constructed by~\citet{sakaue2018}, outline our concerns with the current approach, and suggest an alternative method for constructing these instances.
+We constructed artificial test instances following the methodology used by~\textcite{sakaue2018}.
+However, we have reservations about these construction methods, as they seem to favor constructing instances that are inherently ``easy'' to solve.
+Therefore, we further examine how instances of the benchmark problems are constructed by~\textcite{sakaue2018}, outline our concerns with the current approach, and suggest an alternative method for constructing test instances.